Emery-hub/Emery-hub/README.md

 - 👋 Hi, I’m @Emery-hub
-- 👀 I’m interested in Mobile Development
+- 👀 I’m interested in Frontend Development and Mobile Development
 - 🌱 I’m currently learning Flutter
 - 💞️ I’m looking to collaborate on Projects in the Flutter and Mobile Dev space
 - 📫 Reach me with @demicoder on Twitter